Sandeepna2/endee/endee-semantic-search/README.md

 # Endee Semantic Search Project

-This AI application implements a high-performance **Semantic Search** system powered by the **Endee Vector Database**.
-It enables searching through text documents based on their underlying meaning and intent, rather than relying solely on literal keyword matching.
+Traditional keyword search systems fail to capture the semantic meaning of user queries.
+For example, searching for "AI applications" may not return documents containing "Artificial Intelligence systems".

+This project demonstrates how vector embeddings and the Endee vector database enable semantic search, allowing users to retrieve relevant documents based on meaning rather than exact keyword matches.

 ## Key Features